natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Shahak.md

 The aircraft also comes with the Matra R530E which is the infrared variant of the R530.
 It can be used at medium range at high altitude (preferable side-on) but it will be a missile that you rarely use since you have access to two AIM-9D missiles that are superior to the 530E.
 The R530E could then be traded for bombs or the regular R530 which also has all-aspect capabilities.

-There is also the Shafrir 2 IR missile which, despite featuring a caged seeker head, has great manoeuvrability as well as a long motor burn time.
-However, the missile has a relatively short range, and has difficulty hitting targets going the same speed as you at low altitude.
+There is also the Shafrir 2 IR missile which has great manoeuvrability, as well as a long motor burn time.
+However, the missile has a relatively short range, and can have difficulty hitting targets going the same speed as you at low altitude. the uncaged seeker helps this missile alot with turning targets by allowing you to lead the missile.

 The AIM-9D is one of the longest-range missiles of the AIM-9 family, featuring a motor and aerodynamics almost identical to the AIM-9G/9H with an inferior seeker head and gimbal limits.
 It can effectively destroy aircraft 5-6 km rear aspect at ~5 km, ~3 mi altitude or more with the only drawback being that it is angled downwards with a caged seeker before launch making it slightly harder to use.